alegrigoriev/AlegrDiff/ReadMe.txt

 Problems:
 OnViewRefresh not defined for binary files
-"Parent directory exists only in" should only print the name of base directory (or ) Problem with scroll of large binary file view
-Refresh command disabled for fingerprint check Directory share name cannot be selected if no '\' appended If the text comparison got aborted because of read error, this is not shown
+"Parent directory exists only in" should only print the name of base directory (or ) Refresh command disabled for fingerprint check Directory share name cannot be selected if no '\' appended If the text comparison got aborted because of read error, this is not shown